 Cost: The cost of a wedding band is primarily determined by the style and amount/type of metal used.
 Your most affordable option will be a stainless steel wedding band, which will cost you less than $100.
 A nice quality titanium wedding band will generally cost about $100 and a tungsten wedding band will typically cost anywhere between $200 and $300.

 Scratch Resistance: For many men, a wedding band is the first piece of jewelry they’ll ever wear.
 They may not realize that once in a while jewelry may need some occasional maintenance, like a good polishing to get rid of any scratches and make the wedding band appear brand new again.
 Even though some men prefer the “used” appearance of a worn wedding band, others prefer that clean, polished look.
-Both stainless steel and titanium have a low scratch resistance, meaning they can be easily scratched.
-Tungsten, however is the most scratch-resistant contemporary metal.
-It won’t be prone to scratches and marks as easily as stainless steel and titanium.
+Tungsten is the most scratch-resistant metal of the three metals, followed by stainless steel and then titanium, which is the most likely contemporary metal to develop scratches over time.
 So if you’re looking for a low maintenance wedding band that will always look freshly polished, tungsten is the right choice for you.

 Weight: Some men prefer the heavier feel of a wedding band because it makes them feel as if they’re wearing something of great significance.
 Others prefer the comfortable, barely noticeable feeling of lightweight wedding bands.
 Whatever the case may be, you should always try on a band before purchasing it to make sure it feels right to you.
 Out of these three contemporary metals, titanium will be the lightest.
 Stainless steel will have a medium weight to it and tungsten will be the heaviest.